woafi/woafi/README.md

 # Hi there! 👋 I'm Mohammad Woafi
 ## 🚀 About Me
-A passionate Computer Science and Engineering student on an exciting journey to become a Software Engineer.
-Currently diving deep into Data Structures and Algorithms, I'm committed to expanding my technical skills and actively learning.
+A passionate Computer Science and Engineering student with a deep interest in building scalable, full-stack web applications and solving complex problems through efficient Data Structures and Algorithms (DSA).

+💻 What I Do
+I specialize in Full-Stack Web Development, focusing on modern technologies like Node.js, React, and Next.js.
+My current work revolves around enhancing backend capabilities while crafting responsive and intuitive front-end experiences.
+I’ve also explored projects involving API integration, local storage management, and deploying production-ready apps using platforms like Vercel.

 ## 🌱 Currently Learning
-- Data Structures and Algorithms
-- Full-Stack Web Development
-- Continuous Improvement in Software Engineering Practices
+I’m actively diving into C# and ASP.NET Core to expand my backend stack, while also strengthening my problem-solving skills through LeetCode topic-wise practice.
+I’m on a mission to become a well-rounded Full-Stack Developer who writes clean, secure, and efficient code.

 ## 💻 Tech Stack
 ### Languages